gabar92/elte_advanced_deep_learning/lectures/01_Introduction_and_Foundations.md

 # Lecture 1: Introduction and Foundations

+This material is created for the Natural Language Processing (NLP) section of Advanced Deep Learning course at ELTE. <br>
+This material has been created by Kovács Gábor <gabar92@renyi.hu>.

 ## What is this lecture about?

 This lecture tries to answer the following questions: